thinktt/enigmaX/readme.md

 My basic security ideas are 1.
 Remove the reflector so any letter can be encoded to itself 2.
 Increase the size of the key by a bunch (that's a technical term) 3.
 Add random variability to every message encoded.

 To call me an amateur cryptographer would be a great compliment.
-I have no idea if my "security ideas" are really any good or that I've even implemented them correctly.
-I also don't know what kind of computer attacks can be mounted on an Enigma style crypto system today, or if my key space is even really large enough to keep simple brute force attacks at bay.
-All that to say Enigma X is just for fun and education.
+I have attempted to make it as secure as possible, still since I am not really Cryptographer and the machine it is based on is notorious for being broken before the age of computers, it is safe to say this encryption sceme is dubious.
+With that said, Enigma X is just for fun and educatios.
 If anyone has any good ideas for breaking Enigma X I'd love to hear about them.

 Enigma X uses SJCL to generate random keys.
 It does not use JQuery as I'm learning that next.
 It is published under the MIT licence.
 This is it's github page.
 The online Enigma simulators by Louise Dade, Mike Koss and this persons were all very helpful while coding this.
 Also thanks to all the helpful geeks at stackoverflow for helping me solve my CSS and JavaScript problems and constantly reminding me that everything is easier with JQuery.
-*************************